Is There a Dimmer Outlook Ahead for Hecla Mining Company (HL)?

 HL’s Market Performance

-HL stocks went down by -2.83% for the week, with a monthly jump of 3.62% and a quarterly performance of -6.53%, while its annual performance rate touched 156.22%.
-The volatility ratio for the week stands at 4.09% while the volatility levels for the past 30 days are set at 4.15% for Hecla Mining Company.
-The simple moving average for the period of the last 20 days is -1.52% for HL stocks with a simple moving average of 37.03% for the last 200 days.
+HL stocks went down by -11.07% for the week, with a monthly drop of -12.09% and a quarterly performance of -18.07%, while its annual performance rate touched 99.13%.
+The volatility ratio for the week stands at 5.38% while the volatility levels for the past 30 days are set at 4.42% for Hecla Mining Company.
+The simple moving average for the period of the last 20 days is -11.80% for HL stocks with a simple moving average of 20.42% for the last 200 days.

 Analysts’ Opinion of HL

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see HL reach a price target of $4.50, previously predicting the price at $2.50.
-The rating they have provided for HL stocks is “Sector Perform” according to the report published on July 17th, 2020.
+Many brokerage firms have already submitted their reports for HL stocks, with ROTH Capital repeating the rating for HL by listing it as a “Buy.”
+The predicted price for HL in the upcoming period, according to ROTH Capital is $6 based on the research report published on October 27th of the current year 2020.

-B. Riley FBR gave a rating of “Buy” to HL, setting the target price at $5.70 in the report published on July 14th of the current year.
+RBC Capital Mkts gave a rating of “Sector Perform” to HL, setting the target price at $4.50 in the report published on July 17th of the current year.

-Volatility was left at 4.15%, however, over the last 30 days, the volatility rate increased by 4.09%, as shares surge +4.67% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -15.71% lower at present.
+Volatility was left at 4.42%, however, over the last 30 days, the volatility rate increased by 5.38%, as shares sank -9.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -23.92% lower at present.

 Insider Trading